IEEE 754-based half-precision floating point library

 In contrast to the float-to-half conversion, which reduces precision, the conversion from half to

-float (and thus to any other type implicitly convertible to
+float (and thus to any other type implicitly convertible from

 float) is implicit, because all values represetable with half-precision are also representable with single-precision.
 This way the half-to-float conversion behaves similar to the builtin float-to-double conversion and all arithmetic expressions involving both half-precision and single-precision arguments will be of single-precision type.
 This way you can also directly use the mathematical functions of the C++ standard library, though in this case you will invoke the single-precision versions which will also return single-precision values, which is (even if maybe performing the exact same computation, see below) not as conceptually clean when working in a half-precision environment.